Model for HPC Hardware Support

 Existing HPC Hardware

-Existing HPC hardware no longer under vendor maintenance contract and less than 7 years old will not be merged with Hive.
-Clients can opt to maintain this hardware, paying the expense for rack fees and purchasing Maintenance support from HPCCF at an hourly rate for up to two additional years.
+We will merge HPC hardware that is less than 5 years old into the Hive cluster.
+Clients will receive priority support as outlined above until the hardware reaches 5 years of age.
+Clients can opt to maintain this hardware, paying the rack fees and purchasing Maintenance support from HPC@UCD at an hourly rate for up to 2 additional years.

 New Purchases

-Starting January 2025, new purchases of HPC hardware will only be supported if approved by the High-Performance Computing Core Facility (HPCCF).
+Starting January 2025, new purchases of HPC hardware will only be supported if approved by the High-Performance Computing Core Facility (HPC@UCD).
 Most new purchases will be expected to be part of the university cluster Hive.
 Hive will function under the “condo” model, where a client (such as a PI or a unit such as a college or center) can purchase any number of cores for 5 years.
-During those 5 years, HPCCF will maintain hardware and provide priority support for users in the client’s group.
+During those 5 years, HPC@UCD will maintain hardware and provide priority support for users in the client’s group.

 Buyout Proposal

-HPCCFPriority Support for 5 years on HiveMerge with Hive; Priority support up until 5 yearsMaintenance support No support
+HPC@UCDPriority Support for 5 years on HiveMerge with Hive; Priority support up until 5 yearsMaintenance support No support